 About Queenstown Film Society

-Each year we get together on winter Tuesdays to watch fine movies cherry-picked from the last century of cinema.
+Each winter we get together at Dorothy Browns Cinema on Tuesdays to watch quality films carefully chosen by our committee.
+We aim to find films that are entertaining, inspiring and sometimes challenging.
 We catch up over a glass of wine or an ice-cream before the 8 pm screenings, listen to a short talk about the movie, and settle in to watch the night's offering from a programme of classic film, recent world cinema and documentaries.

 We have non-commercial screening rights so our screenings are open to members only.
-There are several different types of membership available.

 Membership benefits